anodyne/nova/README.md

 * fixed several potential security issues
 * fixed bug where positions weren't properly updated when deleting an active character
 * fixed some Pulsar styling issues in IE9
+* fixed some Titan styling issues in IE9

 ## Version History